IhonaMaria/clinical-trials-pipeline/README.md

 - Scalable reporting solutions

 ## DATA ORCHESTRATION
 The entire pipeline was orchestrated with a single Python script inside Docker.
 It ingests the data from the API into the bronze layer (running the fetch_new_trials code), and then runs dbt silver and gold models.This kept the project simple, portable, and conflict-free.
-Airflow was attempted, and example DAG can be found as a result here: clinical-trials-pipeline\docker\airflow\dags\clinical_pipeline_dag.py.
+Airflow was attempted; an example DAG can be found as a result here: clinical-trials-pipeline\docker\airflow\dags\clinical_pipeline_dag.py.
 Due to time constrains, it was not feasible in the end.
 However, in production environments Airflow shines for scheduling and monitoring complex workflows.

 ## FUTURE IMPROVEMENTS AND CONSIDERATIONS
 - Documentation of dbt models, macros, etc
 - Use [SQLFluff](https://medium.com/@ihona.correadecabo/linting-dbt-projects-with-sqlfluff-119be9e3742a)
- for consistency
+ for code consistency
-- Do more dbt tests
+- Build more dbt tests for different casuistics
-- Orchestrate using Airflow
+- Orchestrate the pipeline using Airflow
 - Use a .env in a production setting
 - Monitor the pipeline
 - Connect to other data sources